DeepDuke/yolact-ros-pro/yolact_ros/README.md

 ## Installation

 Since Yolact uses Python 3, we highly recommand to use a docker container of Ubuntu 20.04 to run this ROS package.
 We run `yolact_ros` in Ubuntu 20.04 docker container while our other ros code runs in a Ubuntu 18.04 docker container.
+Docker provides communication mechanism for ros nodes between different docker containers.

 ## Usage